AdobeDocs/platform-learn.en/help/platform/data-generator/import-sample-data.md

 Next you need to need to authenticate and generate a user token.
 Please be aware that the token-generation methods used in this tutorial are suitable for non-production use only.
 Local Signing loads a JavaScript library from a 3rd-party host, and Remote signing sends the private key to an Adobe owned and operated web service.
 While Adobe does not store this private key, production keys should never be shared with anyone.

-1. Open the `Authentication` collection, Select the `IMS: JWT Generate + Auth via User Token` POST request, and click `SEND` to authenticate and obtain the access token.
+1. Open the `0-Authentication` collection, Select the `OAuth: Request Access Token` request, and click `SEND` to authenticate and obtain the access token.

     ![Collections Import](../assets/data-generator/images/authentication.png)

-1. Review the environment variables, and notice that the `JWT_TOKEN` and `ACCESS_TOKEN` are now populated.
+1. Review the environment variables, and notice that the `ACCESS_TOKEN` is now populated.

 ### Import data